n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 ## 3. Save the workflow

-Save the workflow under the name “Hacker News workflow” By default, your workflow is automatically saved as “My workflow”.
+Save the workflow under the name “Hacker News workflow” By default, your workflow is automatically saved as “My workflow.”

 There are two ways in which you can save a workflow: